-Fig. 3.1 Outsourcing: a new employment opportunity in big cities global trade organisation to administer a11 multilateral trade agreements by providing equal opportunities to all countries in the international market for trading purposes.
+The WTO was founded in 1995 as the successor organisation to the General Agreement on Trade and Tariff (GATT).
+GATT was established in 1948 with 23 countries as the global trade organisation administer to a11 multilateral trade agreements by providing equal opportunities to all countries in the international market for trading purposes.
 WTO is expected to establish a rule-based trading regime in which nations cannot place arbitrary restrictions on trade.
 In addition, its purpose is also to enlarge